MischaU8/yumyum/selections/select-adjacent_3F0MIifyfoc.md

-by making a selection then press F on the keyboard and locate select adjacent this handy command can be a quick way to grow or expand a selection with ease oh look at the time foreign
+by making a selection then press F on the keyboard and locate select adjacent this handy command can be a quick way to grow or expand a selection with ease